-

 Guarding the signatures

 Since these signatures had been stapled and I saw no sign of tape or banding across the spine, I knew I'd be punching new holes in the signatures to accommodate them.
-That would require reinforcing, or "guarding" each signature with a small strip of thin but sturdy cloth, just one per signature would be enough, so long as the inner-most sheet of the signature's fold was secure.
+That would require reinforcing, or "guarding" each signature with a small strip of thin but sturdy paper, just one per signature would be enough, so long as the inner-most sheet of the signature's fold was secure.
 These were brushed with a coat of methylcellulose and applied along the spine of each signature, then carefully folded over and set aside to dry.

 Burnishing the endpapers